 The states that are facing maximum brunt is Uttar Pradesh, Karnataka, Madhya Pradesh Gujarat, Jharkhand, Bihar, Haryana, and Tamil Nadu.
 While these states were promised new medical colleges, increased seats, and renewal of the existing seats, this unforeseen change has resulted in an irreparable loss for the students.

 And for the fortunate few who score well in NEET and are able to qualify for a seat, there is the additional challenge of exorbitant fee structure in private colleges.

 Where do the Rest Go?

-We are probably discussing about the remaining 12 lakh students who will not get a seat into MBBS.
+We are probably discussing the remaining 12 lakh students who will not get a seat into MBBS.
 What are their options?

 - Try again next year (noble thought, but a student wastes a full year’s time with no assurance on whether or not a seat will be secured the following year)

 - Give up on the idea of becoming a doctor (these were probably never really the true aspirants; rather ones who were dilly-dallying with career options)

 - Think about studying MBBS outside India (and this is the number that is on the rise over the last few years)

 With the present scenario of admission to MBBS in India, the option to pursue MBBS abroad is gradually gaining grounds as more students are realizing the benefit of international education.
 There are several advantages of having an international medical degree, a fact that can be emphasized on considering that there were over 7000 students who traveled internationally to study medicine.
 Some of the most common benefits of studying medicine abroad include: